 The County shall grant iscretionary development permits for wireless communication facilities which are necessary for public safety or provide a substantial public benefit only when facilities are designed and conditioned to minimize visual impacts to the maximum feasible extent.

-TO-22.3 Wireless Communications Facility Height Restriction
+TO-22.3 (a) Wireless Communications Facility Height Restriction

-The County shall require discretionary development permits for wireless communication facilities to limit the height of such facilities, with the exception of monopole whip-type antennas, to 40 feet.
+The County shall require discretionary development permits for wireless communication facilities to limit the height of such facilities to 40 feet.
 Several shorter facilities are preferable to one large facility.